 - Get tested if you have cold, flu or COVID-19 symptoms as soon as you start to feel unwell — even if the symptoms are mild.
-Doing a test and reporting the result in My Covid Record means you can get the help you need as early as possible.
+Doing a test and reporting the result in My Covid Record means you can be connected with any help and support you might need.

 - Try to avoid large crowds — if the supermarket is busy, try again later, or use other options like click and collect.